-This one-day online workshop provides nurses with 11 CEs approved by the CA BRN
+This one-day on-site or online workshop provides nurses with 11 CEs approved by the CA BRN

 Patient-Centered Care and Our Coaching Approach

 Patient-Engagement, Patient-Centered Care, and partnership.
 These are the three keys in obstetric nursing leading the way to achieve the Vaginal Birth Initiative.
 These were also found to be the leading principles of safety of care and patients' satisfaction in general healthcare.
 However, obstetric caregivers are hardly trained with the interpersonal conversational skills needed to establish this type of partnership between laboring persons, their support group, and the medical staff.
 We enrich obstetric nurses with the Coaching strategies and traditional labor support tools that can achieve these three desired goals.
 We got you covered!

 Do you know how to quickly establish rapport and build partnerships with your patients, engage them, and lead them to healthy and satisfying birth experience?

 Our program combines coaching skills with traditional labor support techniques that have always guided and supported birthing women